rails/rails/guides/source/testing.md

 end
 ```

-Now you can try running all the tests and they should pass.
+You can now run this test and it will pass.

 NOTE: If you followed the steps in the [Basic Authentication](getting_started.html#basic-authentication) section, you'll need to add authorization to every request header to get all the tests passing: